This post was published in

 For example, NFPA 80 – Standard for Fire Doors and Other Opening Protectives does not specifically mention whether terminated stops (AKA hospital stops) or delayed action closers are allowed to be used on fire door assemblies.
 Code change proposals can be submitted so these products are eventually addressed, but with a code-development cycle of 3 years, this is a long-term strategy.

 Even if a code change is approved on the first try, it can be many years before the new language is officially adopted in any given jurisdiction.
-The 2016 edition of NFPA 80 includes paragraphs which address new products that have been listed to fill holes in fire doors, and others which are listed to bring a fire door with an oversized undercut back into compliance.
-However, this standard is not likely to be adopted by reference in any state until at least 2018.
+The 2016 edition of NFPA 80 included paragraphs which address new products that have been listed to fill holes in fire doors, and others which are listed to bring a fire door with an oversized undercut back into compliance.
+However, this standard was not referenced by the model codes until the 2018 editions, so in some states it has taken years to be adopted by reference.

 So what happens between the time when a new product is developed (or someone notices that a material or method is not addressed) and a code change goes into effect?
 The National Fire Protection Association (NFPA) codes and standards cover this situation in a section called “Equivalency.”